It has been theorized that when William Shakespeare wrote

 And that’s why you’ll stay,

-Just like those guys who founded the colonies
+Just like those guys who founded

 And now can’t live anywhere else.